Glass & Glass Product Manufacturers

 Volatile Energy Costs

-Fluctuations in the price of natural gas and other fuels can have a significant impact on the glass industry’s operating costs.
+Glass manufacturing is an energy-intensive activity and fluctuations in the price of natural gas and other fuels can have a significant impact on operating costs.

 Recycled Raw Materials